 One of Monroe's 'hidden gems', this acoustic group gathers most Friday nights in, literally, a shed at the back of a house on Plains Road (roughly across from where Coppermine Road meets Plains Road.)
 They play bluegrass, folk, and "Americana".
 Check out their Facebook page or stop by on a Friday night and enjoy.
 Free, laid back, and fun.

-"Taking Off Pounds Sensibly" will be meeting at the Library on Thursday nights at 6 pm.
+"Taking Off Pounds Sensibly" meets at the Library on Thursday nights at 6 pm.
 Fees are just $26 per year and $3 per month - a whole lot less expensive than Weight Watchers and right here in town.
 For men and women who want to lose weight and then keep it off.
 More info, call Barb Frost, 638-4416, visit tops.org or find them on Facebook.

 Summertime Marching Band